 Every year in May, Pigeon Forge hosts a week of programs known as Wilderness Wildlife Week.
 Free and open to the public, the event offers hundreds of experts presenting workshops, seminars, children’s educational and fun activities, and guided hikes in Great Smoky Mountains National Park.
 It’s a celebration of the abundant diversity of the area, its nature, topography and wildlife.

-The popular event is based in the LeConte Center in Pigeon Forge and usually lasts 8 days.
+The popular event is based in the LeConte Center in Pigeon Forge and usually lasts several days.
 It’s an excellent introduction to the Smoky Mountains, perfect for nature lovers, hikers, and everyone who loves the outdoors, especially in the beauty of the mountains and America’s most visited national park.

 With literally hundreds of experts and talents in practically any field you can think of, conducting hundreds of classes, demonstrations, tours and performances through the week, it is simply impossible not to find something each day that enthralls you.
 This is perfect family fun, informative and entertaining at the same time.
 It makes a great home-schooling curriculum.